 The first step for using your educational benefits at Yale is to provide us with the Certificate of Eligibility you received from your VA benefits administrator.
 See the VA website for instructions on how to apply for this certificate.
 For assistance, contact your regional VA office.

-Copies of your Certificate of Eligibility should be submitted to Student Financial Services and the University Registrar’s Office; graduate and professional students should also submit a copy to their school’s financial aid office.
+Copies of your Certificate of Eligibility should be submitted to Student Financial Services and Jennifer VanBrederode, Veteran & Military Student Resource Coordinator.
+Graduate and professional students should also submit a copy to their school's financial aid office.